mysql-otp/mysql-otp-poolboy/README.md

 MySQL/OTP + Poolboy
 ===================

+Status: Not complete and is work in progress.

 MySQL/OTP + Poolboy is a wrapper for [MySQL/OTP](//github.com/mysql-otp/mysql-otp) and
 [Poolboy](//github.com/devinus/poolboy) where you create connection pools for the former.
 Each application is itself responsible for supervising the pools, i.e. MySQL/OTP + Poolboy won't do it for you.